Back to Home

 Games: + Body Scan Release, Pattern Peace

 The Potter refines through fire.
-Somatic healing, releasing stored tension, building cognitive strength.
+Somatic release, letting go of stored tension, building cognitive strength.

 4